Mario-Balde/Frontend-Mentor---Recipe-page/README.md

 ### Screenshot
 This is my final project screenshot.
-It shows how my end project looks, and it can be compared to the solution provided by the Frontend Mentor community.
+It shows how my end project looks, and it can be compared to the solution provided by the "Frontend Mentor" community.
 I'm open to any feedback!
 ![Alt text](/screenshot.png)

 ### Links